mesosphere/dcos-docs-site/pages/docs/1.10/installing/cloud/index.md

 ---
+layout: layout.pug
-post_title: DC/OS Cloud Installation Options
+title: DC/OS Cloud Installation Options
-nav_title: Cloud
+navigationTitle: Cloud
-menu_order: 1
+menuWeight: 1
 ---

 Looking to install DC/OS on your cloud of choice?
 Look no further!
 You can use a template or use our advanced custom installer.